 - “Consent” – when we get in touch because you have agreed to be on our mailing list

 Our Website “Cookies”

-These cookies hold useful information such as whether a user has previously opened that webpage, whether they chose any settings that they’d like to take affect whenever they are on that webpage, or whether a user has successfully logged in to that website.
+These cookies hold useful information such as whether a user has previously opened that webpage, whether they chose any settings that they’d like to take affect whenever they are on that webpage, or whether a user has successfully logged into that website.

-Google provides a web analysis service (Google Analytics) which collects data to track and examine the use of websites.
+Google provides a web analysis service (Google Analytics) that collects data to track and examine the use of websites.
 Google utilises this data to prepare reports on its activities and share them with other Google services.
 Google may use the data collected to contextualise and personalise the ads of its own advertising network.

 In order to produce the analysis stated above, Google collects personal information from Cookies and Usage Data.
 This data is then processed in the USA.

 Website users can opt-out of Google Analytics for Display Advertising and also customise Google Display Network ads using the Ads Settings.
 To get help on how to do this, click here.

 How We Use Google Analytics

 We use Google Analytics to monitor how our website is being used so we can improve it as best we can.

 In order for us to ask Google to prepare site usage reports for us, we need to pass them each IP address that is accessing our site.